alexamog/raidPlanners/README.md

 # Future implementation

-In the upcoming future we plan on implementing Docker for easy startup.
-Additionally, we also plan on implementing a Discord bot to remind users through Discord what events are coming up.
+In the upcoming future we plan on implementing a Discord bot to remind users through Discord what events are coming up.